 How much is commercial real estate commission?

-Commission rates are negotiable, just like other variables that are part of a commercial real estate agreement.
+Commission rates in Houston are negotiable, just like other variables that are part of a commercial real estate agreement.
 The two primary factors that will impact the commission rates are the brokerage themselves and the market value of the property (or the transaction value).

 Certain types of commercial real estate properties will have higher commission rates and others will have lower rates on average.
 It’s not uncommon to see commission rates ranging between 3% to 10%, but it all depends on the property itself, how much a buyer is willing to pay, and the brokerage.

 The easiest way to find out the commission rate is to call a Houston area commercial real estate brokerage and ask.